Rohan5manza/WatcherML/README.md

 8. **Local-first and portable.** SQLite metadata and artifacts live under `.watcherml/` by default; exported capsules contain checksummed evidence.

 9. **Honest boundaries.** Verified means the declared contract passed for recorded confirmations—not that every root cause is proven or every future workload will succeed.

+WatcherML does more than retry configurations until one run succeeds.
+It makes recovery bounded, reproducible, and trustworthy.
+Its architecture was designed keeping this necessary strictness in mind.

+Each component prevents a real problem: captured evidence replaces guesswork, recovery contracts define success before testing, fresh processes prevent state leakage, permissions restrict unsafe changes, and independent confirmation prevents a promising trial from being presented as a verified fix.

+For expensive GPU jobs, recurring failures, and fixes that ML teams must trust, it is the minimum needed to distinguish “this worked once” from “this recovery passed clear constraints and succeeded repeatedly.”

 ---